moodler/RSSky/README.md

     # Optional: You can customize the prompts if you want
     ```

 2. Prepare your OPML file containing your RSS feed subscriptions.
-You can either:
-   - Use an existing OPML file exported from another RSS reader
+   - The best way to make this is to export one from your RSS reader, or
    - Create a new OPML file manually
-   - Use the provided `Feeds.opml` file as a starting point (not tracked in git)

-**Sensitive files like `config.ini`, `Feeds.opml`, logs, cache, and debug data are excluded from git via `.gitignore`.**

 ## Usage